Rose Nieves, Ph.D., ARNP, PNP-c, RN

 - BSN, University of South Florida (1996)

-Dr. Rose Nieves is the Associate Dean of Nursing and Health Studies at Colorado Technical University.
-In this role, she leverages her vast experience as a nursing leader and educator to help mold, develop, asses and direct the curriculum of CTU’s College of Nursing and Health Studies.
+Dr. Rose Nieves holds the position of Dean of the College of Nursing for Colorado Technical University.
+In this role, she leverages her vast experience as a nursing leader, educator and healthcare provider to help assess, mold, develop and direct the College of Nursing.

-She has received numerous accolades for her interdisciplinary approaches, including being named a star community affiliate within the local school distract and receiving stellar faculty recognition by its students.
-She has been published in numerous nursing and medical journals; Dr. Nieves also frequently speaks at state and local conferences.
+She has received numerous accolades for her interdisciplinary approaches, including being named a star community affiliate within the local school district and receiving stellar faculty recognition by its students.
+She has been published in professional nursing journals and nursing textbooks.
+Dr. Nieves also speaks at state and local conferences.

-Dr. Nieves is active in the nursing community – she serves on the National League of Nursing (NLN) Board of Commissioners, she is an active member of Sigma Theta Tau, Florida Nurse Practitioner Network, Tampa Bay Advanced Practice Council, American Academy of Nurse Practitioners, National Association of Nurse Practitioner Faculties, and the National Association of Hispanic Nurses (NAHN).
-She is one of the founders of the local chapter of NAHN, where she serves as treasurer and is actively involved in volunteer events.
+Dr. Nieves is active in the nursing community – she serves on the National League of Nursing (NLN) Board of Commissioners as a commissioner and treasurer, she is a member of Sigma Theta Tau, National Association of Nurse Practitioner Faculties (NONPF), and the National Association of Hispanic Nurses (NAHN).
+She is one of the founding board members of the local chapter of NAHN, where she continues to serve as treasurer and is involved in volunteer community events and mentorship with novice nurses and nursing students.
+She extends this mission through her local community via her local church involvement in homeless ministries and mentorship.

 Academic Specialization | Focus at CTU